 Similar problems caused by utilizing the top-down approach can be observed in many organizations with a traditional management style.
 Experience shows that this top-down management often results in reduced productivity and causes bottlenecks or so-called lockdowns.
 A lockdown gives the project manager total control over his team.
 Such lockdowns can lead to unnecessary pain and significantly slow down a project’s completion.

-The factors mentioned above may play a vital role in a project’s failure, and this is the reason why numerous organizations have turned to a bottom-up management style or at least some of its elements.
-The New York Times is one of the good examples.
+The factors mentioned above may play a vital role in a project’s failure, and this is the reason why numerous organizations have turned to a bottom-up management style or at least some of its elements; The New York Times is one such organization.
 The bottom-up approach implies proactive team input in the project executing process.
 Team members are invited to participate in every step of the management process.
 The decision on a course of action is taken by the whole team.
 Bottom-up style allows managers to communicate goals and value, e.g. through milestone planning.
 Then team members are encouraged to develop personal to-do lists with the steps necessary to reach the milestones on their own.
 The choice of methods and ways to perform their tasks is up to the team.
 The advantage of this approach is that it empowers team members to think more creatively.
 They feel involved into the project development and know that their initiatives are appreciated.
 The team members’ motivation to work and make the project a success is doubled.
 Individual members of the team get an opportunity to come up with project solutions that are focused more on practical requirements than on abstract notions.
 The planning process is facilitated by a number of people, which makes it flow significantly faster.
 The to-do lists of all the team members are collected into the detailed general project plan.
 Schedules, budgets, and results are transparent.
 Issues are made clear by the project manager to avoid as many surprises as possible.
 Bottom-up project management can also be viewed as a way of coping with the increasing gap between the information necessary to manage knowledge workers and the ability of managers to acquire and apply this information.

 However, despite all its the advantages, the bottom-up style alone will not make your projects flourish.
 According to many experts, the bottom-up approach is not the perfect solution, as sometimes it lacks clarity and control.
 The best way is to find a balance between the two opposite approaches and take the best practices from both of them.